iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> Many of life's failures are people who did not realize how close they were to success when they gave up.
+> Everyone must choose one of two pains: The pain of discipline or the pain of regret.
 >
-> — Thomas Edison
+> — Jim Rohn

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->